___________________________________________________________________________

 Modern-day cottage gardens include countless regional and personal variations of the more traditional English cottage garden, and embrace plant materials, such as ornamental grasses or native plants, that were never seen in the rural gardens of cottagers.
 Traditional roses, with their full fragrance and lush foliage, continue to be a cottage garden mainstay — along with modern disease-resistant varieties that keep the traditional attributes.
 Informal climbing plants, whether traditional or modern hybrids, are also a common cottage garden plant.
 Self-sowing annuals and freely spreading perennials continue to find a place in the modern cottage garden, just as they did in the traditional cottager’s garden.

 …..
 The view from the arbour where you look down into a small amphitheatre.
-On the topside of amphitheatre is the cottage garden area.
+On the top side of the amphitheatre is the cottage garden area.
 We have only fully put this in July 2015.
-Before that we were dependent on a weekly supply of sullage water which was limited to once a week for one hour or so.
-Since September 2015 we have put down a bore to 36 metres and struck abundant water.
+Before that, we were dependent on a weekly supply of sullage water.
+Since September 2014 we have put down a bore to 36 metres and struck abundant water.
 With a branching irrigation pipe, bore water can now be brought to taps on the topside and bottom side of our house.
 Sprinkling can be left on different areas for several hours at a time for minimal cost.
-Having abundant water for our garden, has greatly changed how we do gardening ……
+Having abundant water for our garden has greatly changed how we do gardening ……

 …..
 Different areas of our cottage garden shown above and below ……